deathlyrage/breakingpointmod/README.md

 ### Missionconfig
 * in each Mission provided with the mod there is a missionconfig file called "description.ext" change it to your liking
-* New Feature : only allied factions are able to group To enable this feature use one of the build in missions in the client files and edit the description.ext
+* New Feature : only allied factions are able to group.
+To enable this feature use one of the build in missions in the client files and edit the description.ext
 Look for